yatilabs/laravel-api-access/README.md

 # Laravel API Access Package

-A comprehensive Laravel package for managing API keys with domain restrictions, secret authentication, and a beautiful management interface.
+A comprehensive Laravel package for managing API keys with domain restrictions, secret authentication and middleware protection with logging for enabling secure API access for partner applications.

 ## ✨ Features